maialenz/crafty_shop/README.md

 ### Logo

-- The favicon has been created using [Canva]() for a personalized and custom brand.
-It displays some geometrical figures hinting to clay. with very suttle/earthy colors, keeping the handcrafted mindset of the website.
+- The favicon has been created using [Canva](https://www.canva.com/es_es/) for a personalized and custom brand.
+It displays some geometrical figures hinting at molding clay. with very suttle/earthy colors, keeping the handcrafted mindset of the website.

 ### Imagery